IAHispano/Applio-Docs/get-started/Alternatives.md

 Thanks to our team, we were able to bring Applio to other places for your convenience

 +++ Cloud
+ !!!warning Warning
+ It should be noted that Gradio is banned from Colab, so it is preferable to use a secondary or new account to avoid a possible ban.
+ !!!
  1. Enter [Applio Colab](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio.ipynb) and just **run the 2 cells**.
  ![](../assets/Colab.png)